Queens-College-Libraries/openroom/README.md

 We have a lot of enhancements planned.
 The project is free and open source (GPLv3).

+## Implemented changes

+Please help test "normal" mode (as opposed to ldap) of the application.
+Openroom now has preliminary support for `password_hash()` and `password_verify()`.
+This is a long overdue change and it is as important as fixing our SQL injection vulnerabilities.
+This means anyone who is using normal mode before today (hopefully not in production), should inform their users that we need to rehash their passwords.
+This is also a good time to ask the users to change their passwords.
+Please take it for a spin today and tell me if you face any bugs!

 ## Proposed technologies

 * PHP 7.1 for a better PHP